top of page

 Phase 3: Scaling (Months 24+)

-4. Build relationship with one bank/NBFC (preferential treatment)
+4. Build a relationship with one bank/NBFC (preferential treatment).

 Pro Tip: Some lenders have "second chance" programs - research: